Forests Cool the Planet but Afforestation Must Focus On the Right Trees

 Afforestation increases low-level cloud cover, providing a net “cooling effect” on the climate and environment, according to a new study advocating for large-scale afforestation to combat the consequences of global warming.

-Published in Nature Communications, the study used satellite data to find that in 67% of the areas the scientists studied globally, afforestation would increase low-level cloud cover, which creates a cooling effect by reflecting sunlight.
-The study dispels any doubt about whether and how forests and the right trees constituting green cover could cool us down.
+Published in Nature Communications, the study used satellite data to find that, globally, in 67% of the areas the scientists studied, afforestation would increase low-level cloud cover, which creates a cooling effect by reflecting sunlight.
+The study dispels any doubt about whether forests and the right trees constituting green cover could cool us down.

 Experts note that allowing forests to regenerate naturally rather than through active afforestation is better for the ecosystem.
 “We’ve known for a long time that natural forest regeneration is often cheaper, richer in carbon, and better for biodiversity than actively planted forests,” William Baldwin-Cantello, the chief advisor on forests at WWF in the U.K., had told The Guardian.

-However, when active afforestation becomes imperative to prevent global warming or soil erosion as a result of excessive, inordinate deforestation, it’s important to do it the right way.
-And this right way often means being ethical about replanting species that belong to the ecosystem and are not non-native species.
-In fact, planting non-native species of plants and trees can be harmful to the habitat.
+However, when active afforestation becomes imperative to prevent global warming — or even soil erosion — as a result of excessive, inordinate deforestation, it’s important to do it the right way.
+And this right way often means being ethical about replanting species that belong to the ecosystem, and are not non-native.
+In fact, planting non-native species of plants and trees can be harmful to the habitat of indigenous flora and fauna.

 Related on The Swaddle: